 If you change the name of your governmental unit, merge or consolidate with another Minnesota governmental unit, or close your operations, you must notify PERA at least 60 days before the change is made.
 In these situations, you must provide copies of any official documents associated with the change in status so that we can determine the impact the change may have on the PERA-covered employees.
 The documents you provide will also be forwarded to the Social Security office for their records.
-Each employer must designate at least one person to serve as a payroll contact.

 Generally, PERA coverage continues for an employer agency that consolidates with another governmental subdivision.
 If the consolidated agency will operate under an existing name, the six-digit PERA Employer ID of the entity will continue to be used.
 However, if two or more entities merge to form a new governmental subdivision, a new PERA ID number must be assigned.
 An example of this would be when two school districts merge into a new district that is given a new name and Independent School District number.